RyanClementsHax/dotfiles/README.md

 ## Testing script with fresh WSL Distro

 1. Run `powershell.exe -executionpolicy bypass -file ./create-throwaway-distro.ps1`
-1. Verify everything looks good.
+2. Verify everything looks good.
-1. Delete throw away distro: `wsl.exe --unregister ubuntu-throwaway-2004`
+3. Delete throw away distro: `wsl.exe --unregister ubuntu-throwaway-2004`

+## Notes

+- This uses zsh which is a sh shell at heart so running bash scripts directly may create funky errors
+- If you would prefer to not install zsh the conversion should be simple
+  - All of the zsh configuration can be ported easily to other shell config files
+  - Just be sure to remove the installation of zsh from the `install-software.wsl.bash` script and replace the zsh files with the files for your preferred shell in `install-dotfiles.wsl.bash`